It was back in 2010 that Gartner first identified cloud computing as a major disruptive force in the market, and they couldn’t have been more right.

 How will the changes begin?

-Organizations which have already invested in VMware or virtual environment, will help invest in private cloud to take automation and management to the next level.
+Organizations which have already invested in VMware or virtual environment will help invest in the private cloud to take automation and management to the next level.

 Organizations that have invested in public cloud infrastructure provision will change slowly.
 This is primarily because they have to re-architect their applications as well as bring in changes for their compliance and security features.
 These changes can be cost intensive.

 Governments though will be the first to jump onto private clouds – more so because of legislative reasons than security ones.
 The State Records Act, in the United States, prohibits state governments from storing any information interstate – which means both the internet and public cloud are off limits.

 The Federal government of the United States spent as much as $1.7 billion on the private cloud in 2015, compared to just $118.3 million on the public cloud.
 The Singapore government invested in private cloud infrastructure as far back as 2012.